ErikSchierboom/knockout-pre-rendered/README.md

   this.persons = ko.observableArray();

   this.dataChanged = function(changes) {
-    console.log(changes.added.length + ' items have been added');
+    console.log(changes.added.length + " items have been added");
-    console.log(changes.existing.length + ' items were modified');
+    console.log(changes.existing.length + " items were modified");
-    console.log(changes.deleted.length + ' items were deleted');
+    console.log(changes.deleted.length + " items were deleted");
-  }
+  };

   this.beforeQueue = function(changeQueue) {
-    console.log(changeQueue.length + ' queued items will be processed');
+    console.log(changeQueue.length + " queued items will be processed");
-  }
+  };

   this.afterQueue = function(changeQueue) {
-    console.log(changeQueue.length + ' queued items have been processed');
+    console.log(changeQueue.length + " queued items have been processed");
-  }
+  };
 }
 ```

 There are two main differences between the `dataChanged` and `beforeQueue` callbacks:

 1. The `dataChanged` callback is also called upon initialization, when the input array may be empty.
 2. The `dataChanged` callback on receives the new changes that will be added to the queue, whereas `beforeQueue` will receive the complete queue.

 ## Installation

 The best way to install this library is using [Bower](http://bower.io/):

     bower install knockout-pre-rendered